Common Facelift Myths Explained

 Myth: Facelift Will Make Me Look Fake and Unnatural

-This is where the experience and skill of your plastic surgeon matters.
+This is where the experience and skill of your plastic surgeon matter.
 An expert plastic surgeon is knowledgeable of the advanced facelift techniques required to achieve natural-looking results.
 The plastic surgeon must also possess an artistic eye and understand just how much correction each patient needs.
-When done correctly, facelift should not result in an unnatural or overly pulled look.
+When done correctly, a facelift should not result in an unnatural or overly pulled look.
 Instead, the patient should look like a younger version of themselves.